tzeikob/javascript-patterns/prototype/README.md

 * You can override/shadow methods using prototypes

 ### Cons ###
-* The *this* mechanism is somewhat tricky to understand
+* The *this* mechanism is somewhat tricky to understand at the first place
 * The prototype definition is separated from the constructor definition